john-cuffe/MAMBA2/README.md

       - Options:'jaro', 'winkler', 'bagdist', 'seqmatch', 'qgram2', 'qgram3', 'posqgram3', 'editdist', 'lcs2', 'lcs3', 'charhistogram', 'swdist', 'sortwinkler'
     - test: the test you want to apply.
       - Options: =, !=, >, >=, <, <=
+    - filter_value: the value you want to compare.
+- Demos:
-    - filter_value: the value you want to compare.demo for fuzzy {'variable_name': name, 'fuzzy_name': 'jaro', 'test':'>', 'filter_value':.75}
+  - fuzzy {'variable_name': name, 'fuzzy_name': 'jaro', 'test':'>', 'filter_value':.75}
+  - custom {'variable_name': first_char, 'fuzzy_name': '', 'test':'=', 'filter_value':1}
+  - date {'variable_name': year, 'fuzzy_name':'', 'test':'>=', 'filter_value':365}

 - Notes:
   - For exact matches, user still must select either 1 or 0 for the filter value.
 You can select something other than '=' as the test but isn't this complicated enough already?
-  - For date variables, user must give the gap between two days in days.
+  - For date variables, filter_value must be the gap between two dates in days.
   - The logs and stats for the run will show how many observations were cut by the filter.